 Established In: 2004

 The Broad Institute is a non-profit organization for biomedical and Genome research located in Cambridge, Massachusetts.
-If often conducts joint research with MIT, Harvard University, and Harvard hospitals.
+It often conducts joint research with MIT, Harvard University, and Harvard hospitals.

-Over the years, the Broad Institute has developed various therapeutic drugs, done extensive studies on genes and cancers.
+Over the years, the Broad Institute has developed various therapeutic drugs and conducted extensive studies on genes and cancers.
 It has also been associated with revolutionary CRISPR technology.

 11. Fraunhofer Society